 We believe that the teaching profession revolves around the key words of competence, commitment and enthusiasm.
 This is what makes teaching a profession that matters, and one to be proud of.
 Our education programme produces teachers who will never cease to inspire their pupils.
 This calls for somewhat ‘bold and strong-minded’ teachers.
 They must also have a heart for children and for education.

 The Marnix Academie takes sustainable development to heart.
 It is embedded in our philosophical, pedagogical and educational identity.
-The Marnix Academie was awarded two stars for its sustainable policy by the Dutch foundation for Sustainable Higher Education DHO (Duurzaam Hoger Onderwijs).
+The Marnix Academie was awarded three stars for its sustainable policy by the Dutch foundation for Sustainable Higher Education DHO (Duurzaam Hoger Onderwijs).
 We strive to continue developing this policy.
+In the meantime we are an official member of the UNESCO Worldwide Education Network.
+We are promoting the UNESCO’s ideals and reinforcing the humanistic, cultural and international dimensions of education through innovative teaching and learning approaches and practices in schools.
+The main focus is on global citizenship, human rights, sustainable development and intercultural understanding.

 Studying with us